-Groundwork is working with the City of Yonkers to create an urban trail for walking, running, and bicycling along a branch of the abandoned Putnam Railroad.
+Groundwork is working with the City of Yonkers to create an urban trail for walking, running, and bicycling along a branch of the abandoned Putnam Railroad, which will be known as the Yonkers Greenway.
 This “RailTrail” will eventually stretch from New York City’s Van Cortlandt Park to the downtown Yonkers’ waterfront, reinvigorating the neighborhoods that declined after the “Old Put” stopped running.

 In addition to the City of Yonkers, key funders are the Westchester Community Foundation, the US Environmental Protection Agency’s Office of Brownfields, the NYS Office of Parks, Recreation, and Historic Preservation, Impact 100 Westchester, Bank of America, and Ronald McDonald House Charities.
 Local stakeholders include St. Joseph’s Medical Center, Municipal Housing Authority of the City of Yonkers (MHACY), Manhattan College Kinesiology Department, Living Transformation, Steppin’ Up Yonkers, and the South Broadway BID.
 Groundwork has selected the nationally-renowned Alta Planning and Design as the engineering firm for the project.